European VAT rules for e-commerce

 Still, OSS scheme is voluntary.
 Therefore, distance sellers who do not join OSS must VAT register in all EU countries where they are selling their goods to final customers, charging VAT at the applicable rate in the country of destination, and submit the correspondent VAT returns in each of these countries.

-It is important to note that there are some exceptions to these regulations, which we will introduce in the next section: i) transactions made before 1 July 2021, and ii) holding stock in several EU countries, are some of them.
+It is important to note that there are some exceptions to OSS scheme, which we will introduce in the next section: i) transactions made before 1 July 2021, and ii) holding stock in several EU countries, are some of them.

-Most important aspects of the new European VAT regulations for e-commerce
+Most important aspects of the European VAT regulations for e-commerce

 Old e-commerce VAT rules

-Until OSS begins in July 2021, the old e-commerce VAT rules are applicable for those transactions performed before the 1 July 2021.
-That is, an e-commerce business has to register for VAT in the client’s country when sales in that given country exceed 35,000€ per year – former distance sales thresholds.
+Old e-commerce VAT rules are applicable for those transactions performed before the 1 July 2021.
+That is, an e-commerce business must register for VAT in the client’s country when sales in that given country exceed 35,000€ per year – former distance sales thresholds.
 This threshold had been increased to 100,000€ in certain countries like Germany and The Netherlands.

 In this article we explain what a VAT number is and how can you get one.